seanwanghao/Battlefield6_cheater_analyser/README.md

 ## Workflow

-1. Run tool
+1. Find the player you would like to check on Tracker.gg and go to the "Sessions" page and copy the URL (it should be "https://tracker.gg/bf6/profile/<user_id_number>/matches")
+2. Run the tool and paste the URL to the commandline
-2. Wait for the script caputre records from Tracker.gg
+3. Wait for the script to capture records from Tracker.gg
-3. When the records was fully captured, brower will be automatically closed
+4. When the records were fully captured, brower will be automatically closed
-4. Review report in the terminal
+5. Review the report in the terminal
-5. Review report.json
+6. Review report.json
-6. Inspect suspicious matches in matches.csv
+7. Inspect suspicious matches in matches.csv
-7. Perform manual verification
+8. Perform manual verification